YuyangXueEd/Working-with-MRI-Data-in-Python/sMRI/README.md

 * Extract and rely on a set of metrics to assess the effect of age on multiple cortical regions
 * Understand and implement voxel based morphometry to investigate the effect of age without predefined regions.

-There is some depricated function which cannot visualize modulation correctly.
+There is some deprecated function which cannot visualize modulation correctly.
 I will fix it later.

 Check the details in [sMRI Statistical Analysis](6-sMRI_Statistical_Analysis.ipynb)